 By Ellen Calica, Business Development, MMI

-As a Board member for an HOA, deciding on a new management company may be one of the easiest or hardest decision you must make.
+As a Board member for an association, deciding on a new management company may be one of the easiest or hardest decision you must make.
 Maybe you aren’t happy with the service you are currently receiving or think you may get a better deal elsewhere.
 If you are having those types of thoughts, its best to start the preparation process early to give your association the greatest chance for success.

 The first step we’d recommend is to create a detailed request for proposal (RFP).
 In the RFP document, you’ll write out what you expect for your new management company to perform under its contract.
 You’d list things like: